Will-Banksy/pea/README.md

 make
 ```

-Once setup is complete, to run the program simply run the shell script `pea`, e.g.:
+Once setup is complete, to run the program simply run the bash script `pea`, e.g.:

 ```bash
 ./pea -h